telerik/maui-docs/controls/treeview/scrolling.md

 	* `Overlay`&mdash;The scrollbars overlay the scrollable content when visible.
 	* `Resize`&mdash;The scrollbars resize the scrollable content when visible.

-## Example: Configuring Horizontal and Vertical Scrolling and Scroll Orientation
+## Example: Configuring the Scrollbar and Scroll Orientation

 The following example demonstrates how to configure horizontal and vertical scrolling when working with the .NET MAUI TreeView control.